-- HB 126 contains several bans, including a so-called “reason ban” prohibiting abortions on the basis of sex, race, or a diagnosis of Down syndrome.
-“Reason bans” stigmatize pregnant people of color who seek abortions by questioning the motivation behind their abortion decision and are ultimately ineffective at combatting sex selection.
+Another provision, a so-called “reason ban” was temporarily blocked.
+These “Reason bans” prohibit abortions on the basis of sex, race, or a diagnosis of Down syndrome.
+Such bans stigmatize pregnant people of color who seek abortions by questioning the motivation behind their abortion decision and are ultimately ineffective at combatting sex selection.

 - HB 126 also makes obtaining abortions out of state more difficult; the bill included stipulations that Missourians referred for an abortion procedure out of state must comply with the same informed consent standards set by Missouri.
 This means if someone is referred in Missouri for an abortion at clinics just over state lines, they are still obligated to read the inaccurate, stigmatizing “informed consent booklet” before they are allowed to receive abortion care.